ChanceUnruh/KUKA/OFFSETS/README.md

 # KUKA KRL Offsets

-This folder explains how to use offsets in KUKA Robot Language (KRL) and includes example code.
+This folder explains how to use offsets in KUKA Robot Language (KRL).

 In KRL, the position shift depends on where the colon is placed: